George Schuyler: Shift in politics

 In 1964, he ran for the United States House of Representatives in New York's 18th congressional district on the Conservative Party ticket and endorsed Republican candidate Barry Goldwater for president.
 The Courier's leadership disallowed Schuyler's title of associate editor.
 A formal refutation was communicated in a letter to the editor of the New York Times, signed by Courier Associate Publisher and Editor Percival L. Prattis, who had been a long-time friend since the 1920s.

+In 1961, while still at the Courier, Schuyler began defending the John Birch Society (JBS).
+After he was forced out of the Courier, he came into the orbit of the society, joining the Society's speakers bureau in March 1965.
+It would take some months before Schuyler was personally offered membership in the Society by chairman Robert Welch, which he would accept in October.
+Between 1965 and 1970, Schuyler gave 69 speeches on the behalf of the Society, often concerning perceived links between the Civil Rights Movement and communism.
+Although Schuyler enjoyed cordial relations with the Society's leadership, he was conspicuously absent from JBS stages in the south, in no small part owing to his mixed-race marriage.
+He also frequently clashed with JBS leadership due to his views on race.
+Regardless, Schuyler's participation in the Society only worsened his pariah status within the black political scene: Jackie Robinson, who occasionally aligned himself with conservative causes, compared Schuyler to Judas, and the NAACP, his former employer, picketed his speeches.
+Although he would stop giving speeches in 1970, he continued writing for JBS publications until 1976.

 In the 1960s, Schuyler, who had earlier supported the rights of Black South Africans, was led by his anticommunism to oppose taking any action against South African apartheid, saying in a radio broadcast, "In South Africa you have a system of apartheid.
 That's their business.
 I don't think it's the business of other people to change their society."

 Outlets for Schuyler's written work diminished until he was a more obscure figure by the time of his death in 1977.
 As the liberal black writer Ishmael Reed notes in his introduction to a 1999 republication of Black No More, Schuyler's 1931 race satire, in the final years of Schuyler's life, it was considered taboo in black circles even to interview the aging writer.

 He wrote a syndicated column (1965–1977) for the North American Newspaper Alliance.